mumahack/eGymKart/readme.md

 Also, this repo contains an idea for an App to easily start games - just open the file _frontend/eGym 64.html_ in your browser

+## Contributors to this Project
+This was developed during a hackathon.
+Special thanks to:
+- Paulina Baginska (Project Management and Pitch Preparation)
+- Jan Wingefeld (Project Management)
+- Timo Morawitz (Pitch Preparation, Design and Frontend App)
+- Johannes Eisenlohr (Coding)
+- David Losert (Coding)

+**Special thanks** to all members of [MunichMakerLab](https://munichmakerlab.de/) as well as Deborah Köpfer for the valuable inputs and **a ton of fun**.

+Also Thanks to the Organizers of [Burda Hackday](http://burdahackday.de/) for a really nice Hackathon.

+#### Contact
-If you have any questions about it, feel free to contact me at david.losert@virtual-identity.com
+If you have any questions about this project, feel free to contact me at david.losert@virtual-identity.com

 ## How to make it work?
 You need a [NodeJS](https://nodejs.org) Installation on your machine.
 Then: